BurtonQin/icse2020/README.md

 #  Is Rust Used Safely by Software Developers?

-This repository contains the data and code used for the ICSE 2020 paper ``Is Rust Used Safely by Software Developers?''.
+This repository contains code used for the ICSE 2020 paper ``Is Rust Used Safely by Software Developers?''.

+The sources of the crates we analyzed are available [here](http://www.cs.virginia.edu/~ans5k/icse2020/dataset/crates-2018/)

 <h1>Tools Needed</h1>